 Hunting is also a factor in the conservation of lesser kudu, but the shyness of the species often keeps it protected in the forest and safe from human hunting.
 Still, it is pursued for its meat and horns, which can be hollowed out and used as wind instruments or in spiritual rituals.
 As with many animals, an increase in human development also affects lesser kudu due to habitat being lost to farmland and human encroachment.
 About one third of the estimated lesser kudu population can be found in protected areas, but the improved management and protection of these areas would offer a more optimal survival prospect for this species.
 Overgrazing also presents an issue for lesser kudu.

-Currently, with the eradication of the rinderpest virus, the future for lesser kudu is looking more promising.
+Currently, with the eradication of the rinderpest virus, the future for lesser kudu looks more promising.
 Lesser kudu live in several national parks.

-A lesser kudu named Garrett shares an exhibit with two Abyssinian ground hornbills.
+A male lesser kudu named Garrett shares an exhibit with two females, Shirley and Rogue.